SkyrunnerOO7/Terraform_WebSite_Deploy_AWS_With_Custom_VPCsetup/README.md

-#Created a Custom VPC setup and Deployed a website via Terrafrom
+# Created a Custom VPC setup and Deployed a website via Terrafrom in AWS

-##VPC
+## VPC
  >subnet
  >
  >insternet gateway